Corrugated stainless steel tubing

 Corrugated stainless steel tubing (CSST) is tubing made of stainless steel with corrugation on the inside or outside.

 CSST is not FAC (Flexible Appliance Connector) tubing.
-Presently, CSST and FAC tubing both use corrugated stainless steel tubing.
+Currently, CSST and FAC tubing both use corrugated stainless steel tubing.
 In the past, FAC used corrugated brass tubing.
 However, FAC tubing is made only in lengths of 1 to 6 feet, FAC tubing is made with connectors on each end, and FAC tubing does not have a plastic sheath.
 On FAC tubing the corrugations are visible.
 CSST's plastic sheath covers its corrugations.

 Variants

 The most common CSST is a type of conduit used for fuel gas distribution in buildings.
 It has a flexible corrugated stainless steel inner layer and an outer yellow or black plastic jacket.
 Yellow-jacketed CSST was developed first and is the most common.
 It has a non-conductive plastic yellow jacket.
 Black-jacketed CSST is relatively new.
 Its black jacket is electrically conductive.
 Manufacturer information indicates this conductive jacket dissipates the energy of indirect lightning strikes that might otherwise pierce or damage the yellow-jacketed CSST.

 A less common type of CSST does not have a plastic jacket.
 It is mainly used in heat exchangers.